Home

 Decision Architecture Explained

-Hiddien or Overlooked Integration Risks
+Hidden or Overlooked Integration Risks

-This is where integration risk quietly develops.
+This is where execution risk quietly develops.

 Without decision authority clarity, execution slows.
 Issues take longer to surface, accountability becomes uneven, and leadership signals vary from location to location.